 - How Algorithmia helps with model governance

-- Resources to learn more about governance
+- Resources to learn more about model governance

-- More from this blog series
+- More from the AI/ML model governance blog series

 What is model governance?

 AI/ML model governance is the overall process for how an organization controls access, implements policy, and tracks activity for models and their results.
-Effective governance is the bedrock for minimizing risk to both an organization’s bottom line and to its brand.
-ML governance is essential to minimize organizational risk in the event of an audit, but includes a lot more than just regulatory compliance.
+Effective model governance is the bedrock for minimizing risk to both an organization’s bottom line and to its brand.
+Model governance is essential to minimize organizational risk in the event of an audit, but includes a lot more than just regulatory compliance.

-Complete and effective governance includes setting access controls for all models in production, versioning all models, creating the right documentation, monitoring models and their results, and implementing machine learning with existing IT policies.
+Complete and effective AI/ML model governance includes setting access controls for all models in production, versioning all models, creating the right documentation, monitoring models and their results, and implementing machine learning with existing IT policies.

-Organizations that effectively implement all components of ML governance can achieve a fine-grained level of control and visibility into how models operate in production while unlocking operational efficiencies that help them achieve more with their AI investments.
+Organizations that effectively implement all components of AI/ML model governance can achieve a fine-grained level of control and visibility into how models operate in production while unlocking operational efficiencies that help them achieve more with their AI investments.
 By tracking, documenting, monitoring, versioning, and controlling access to all models, these organizations can closely control model inputs and understand all the variables that might affect their results.

 This level of visibility not only allows you to quickly identify and mitigate the potential risks of ML, such as introduced biases—but it also enables you to maximize the performance of your models in production.
-With the level of visibility that governance enables, you can quickly spot issues that can degrade the performance of your models over time, such as model drift.
-In short, properly implemented governance can help protect and enhance your business’ brand and bottom line.
+With the level of visibility that model governance enables, you can quickly spot issues that can degrade the performance of your models over time, such as model drift.
+In short, properly implemented model governance can help protect and enhance your business’ brand and bottom line.

 Governance is especially crucial in models that have risk involved, such as models that manage financial portfolios.
 Since these models have a direct impact on the person or organization’s finances, it is extremely important to understand the inputs of a model and detect and correct any biases or incorrect learning within it.